Eucalyptuss/video_preprocess/README.md

 # Video Preprocess

-It is a processing method for basic information checking and image split in order to process a large-capacity video.
+It is a processing sequence for basic information checking and image split in order to process a large-capacity video.

 ### Guide